schmidlidev/runeql-tools/README.md

 Javascript GitHub Action used for automatically opening a pull request in [runeql-data](https://github.com/schmidlidev/runeql-data) when new data has been updated.

-### Load Mongo
+### Load Data

-Python tool that upserts the output data of Transform to MongoDB
+Python tool that upserts the output data of Transform to the RuneQL database.